A Guy Walks into a Nordstrom…

 We were curious, too, so we scoured review sites for examples of Nordstrom employees going above and beyond for customers.

 Here are the top 5 reviews we found and what they taught us about good customer service.

-What we learned: Surprise and delight customers, and they’ll be thrilled to share their memorable experiences.
+Surprise and delight customers, and customers will be thrilled to share their memorable experiences.
+This customer was surprised by Nordstrom’s fast speed and better price compared to a competitor.
 Personalized customer service paves the path for positive, long-term customer relationships.

 To back that with some stats, 80% of customers say they’re more likely to do business with a company who offers personalized experiences.
 Offering up professional tailoring in a tight timeframe for one of your loyal customers makes them feel valued and recognized.
 Customers who have a personalized experience will come back again and again.